Jian-Zhang08/hotelprice/README.md

 Yellowstone Hotel Price Monitor automates the tedious process of refreshing booking pages.
 By checking every 30 minutes, it catches these sudden vacancies and price drops instantly, allowing you to book a prime location inside the park without the year-long wait.

-A Node.js application that monitors hotel prices at Yellowstone National Park and sends alerts when prices drop below $200.

 ## Features